With the BOATHOWTO Wire Size Calculators, you can determine the proper size for the conductors on your boat based on ISO and ABYC standards.

 Disclaimer: Even though we have thoroughly checked them, we cannot be held liable for any errors in the calculations.
 Make sure to cross check the results with the ABYC or ISO tables.

-How to use the Calculators?
+How to use the Cable Size Calculators?

 - First of all we need to set the length of the total cable run from the battery to the consumer and back, or, in some cases, the point of connection of the circuit (for example, a circuit breaker in the main panelboard).
 This cable run has to include the length of the positive and the negative wire!
 We can choose the unit for the length between meters or feet.
 For the ISO-Version we have preset this to meters, for the ABYC version to feet.

-- Now we set the maximum total load of the consumer(s) that are connected to the cable.
+- Now we set the maximum total load of the consumer(s) that are connected to the conductor.
 We can choose either Amps or Watts as the unit.
 This should be written on the back of the devices or found in their data sheets.

 - The maximum voltage drop is preset to 3%, which is required for safety relevant devices.
 For less important loads you can also set it to 10%, but we recommend to start with the 3% setting and only change it if the required wire sizes become excessive.
 If you want to, you can also set a custom value.

 - The next setting is the temperature rating of the conductor's insulation.
 In the US, this should be printed on the conductor's insulation.
 In other parts of the world, this is unfortunately not always required.
-In this case, we recommend that you leave the setting to the 60° Celsius setting to be on the safe side.
+In this case, we recommend that you leave the setting at the 60° Celsius (140°F) setting to be on the safe side.
 Note, however, that cables with a 60° Celsius rating on the insulation are not allowed to be installed in engine compartments!

 - Now we select the number of current-carrying conductors that are bundled together, for example in the same cable trunk or wiring harness and whether or not the conductor is installed in an engine compartment.
 Note that you have to check the engine compartment box even if only a small section of the cable run leads through the engine room.
 Note also that the AC grounding conductor (green or green and yellow) and any bonding conductors (the same color) are not normally current-carrying and so do not count in the bundling calculation.

-- In the ABYC version we have a box to check if the conductor is used in an AC-circuit because with the ABYC the derating factors for bundled AC conductors vary slightly from DC conductors.
+- In the ABYC version we have a box to check if the conductor is used in an AC-circuit because with the ABYC the derating factors for bundled AC conductors vary from DC conductors.

 Requirements for Overcurrent Protection